Steve Yuhas: Being conservative and an LGBT American

 Yuhas got his start in radio as a guest host for Roger Hedgecock after he was fired for being too conservative from a gay newspaper.
-His columns were always written from a conservative perspective and contrary to what many might have believed, he was not disliked in the gay community.
-He often wrote of the intolerance of political diversity in a community that often patted itself on the back for its diversity in color and nationality, but the push from the gay-centric world to a mainstream one was fairly quick.
-After he wrote an opinion piece for the San Diego Union-Tribune that ran during the San Diego gay pride festivities, Yuhas angered the gay community and received applause from elsewhere - including from some gays.
-The piece, An Odd Way to Bring Gays into the Mainstream was printed in the middle of the gay pride parade and festival in San Diego and it seemed the timing caused the most reaction.
-Gay activists were offended, but many gays signed on to his logic that if you want to be taken seriously you have to fight the urge to appear on the fringe.

 Though he is considered out of the mainstream for political gay thought, Yuhas is featured as a "queer" columnist on the website Lavender But Not Pink and other gay websites where his brand of political thinking would have been considered taboo just a few years ago.
 Yuhas stated in 2004 that it is "quickly becoming more and more acceptable to be a conservative thinker and gay and the Internet has allowed an explosion of conservative gay thinkers to be able to reach people" quickly.
-An article in The Washington Blade says that Yuhas "is one of the most well known gay political thinkers - even if his thinking is backwards."
+An article in The Washington Blade says that Yuhas "is one of the most well-known gay political thinkers - even if his thinking is backward."

-In 2005, Yuhas began appearing on red carpet events and awards shows.
+In 2005, Yuhas began appearing on red-carpet events and awards shows.
 He was also photographed at many charity and political events.
-Although he does not talk about his giving publicly and despite the fact that some have assigned him the moniker "self-hating gay" or "homophobe", he continues to primarily report on serious issues of local and national importance.
+Although he does not talk about his giving publicly and even though some have assigned him the moniker "self-hating gay" or "homophobe", he continues to primarily report on serious issues of local and national importance.